Skokoo/Firere/README.md

 </p>

 # 🏃 How To run it!
-_Copy the Repo_, make sure the terminal/compiler supports **ASNI**.
+_Copy the Repo_, make sure the terminal/C++ compiler supports **ASNI**.(And also big screen(optional)).

 License = This project using the MIT license.

-# ☄️ Info
+# ☄️ Testing Result Info(what happend to my phone)(NOT IMPORTANT)
 My "Info" eat my phone, so i cant put any info here, try again in 2077!
+Ok uh.

+• The terminal cant support any smooth gradient colors, it make my phone freezing(like i say before).
+And the nestes loops, i can say it make my phone go crazy.
+If you want me to test this on pc, my pc broke.

 >if you find this **cool**, feel free to leave a ⭐️!
 >**_(optional)_**